The forex trading week has come and gone.

-As to what drove oil lower this week (aside from Trump related worries), market analysts pointed to persistent worries that the positive effects of OPEC’s oil cut deal is being offset by rising U.S. oil output.
+As to what drove oil lower this week (aside from Trump-related worries), market analysts pointed to persistent worries that the positive effects of OPEC’s oil cut deal are being offset by rising U.S. oil output.

 Interestingly enough, there was this positive news for Canada on Friday.